The Floor (Portuguese game show): Format

 The season begins with 100 contestants standing in separate spaces of a ten-by-ten grid on the studio floor.
 Each contestant has a category in which they feel particularly knowledgeable.

 One contestant is chosen at random and shown the categories of all opponents whose territories share at least one edge with their own, then the player chooses one of them to face in a head-to-head duel.
 The two contestants take turns identifying a series of images, words, or sounds associated with the challenged opponent's category.
 They are given separate 45-second clocks, only one of which runs at any given time, starting with the challenger.
 The contestant in control must give a correct answer in order to stop their clock and turn control over to the opponent.
 Multiple guesses are allowed without penalty, and a contestant may pass whenever desired; however, they must wait three seconds for a new image, text, or sound to be shown.
 Some categories are sound-based, requiring contestants to identify a specific sound or song.

 The first contestant to run out of time is eliminated from the game and gives up all of their territory to the winner, who takes/retains the challenger's category.
+(Exception: If the played category has a limited number of images and both players manage to reach the end of the set of images, the player with less time remaining is eliminated.)
 The winner may then either challenge another opponent or return to the grid; in the latter case, a new contestant is selected at random from those who have not yet played a duel.
 When only two contestants remain, the one controlling more territory decides whose category will be used for the final duel.

+From season 3, a contestant that wins 3 duels in a row has the option, to either receive extra 5 seconds to use in one of the next duels, or choose to switch categories with a competitor of their choice.

 At the end of each episode, except the last one, the two contestants holding the most territory will battle in a final duel with a mystery category.
 This duel is not eliminatory.
 Therefore, the winner will win €2 500, and both contestants will return to the floor.
 The last contestant standing at the end of the tenth and final episode of the season wins the grand prize of €50 000.
-The overall prize money pot for the season is €72 500.
+The overall prize money pot for the season is €75 000 (in seasons 1-2 €72 500).

+Also, in the season's final duel, which involves a prize of €50,000 and will be contested by the two competitors with the largest playing area, also has a new feature, as it will be played in a best-of-three format.